tcorbat/B2B-tec/week 5/exercise/README.md

 * Explain how the design can be fixed to be inline with the violated principle

 ### Case 1: Birds
 * `Birds`: This class contains the `main` method, which can be executed to run the program.
+It is not interesting regarding the violation in this case.
 * `Bird`: This interface specifies the methods every `Bird` supports, i.e. `layEgg()` and `fly()`.
 * `Penguin`: A class representing penguins.
 It implements `Bird`.
 * `Pigeon`: A class representing pigeons.
 It implements `Bird`.

 ### Case 2: Trips
+* `Transportation`: This class contains the `main` method, which can be executed to run the program.
+It is not interesting regarding the violation in this case.
+* `MeansOfTransport`: This enum specifies three drifferen means of transportation, i.e. `Walk`, `Car` and `Bicycle`
+* `Trip`: This class represents a route (reduced to its distance) travelled by a `MeansOfTransport`.
+It offers the possibility to query the travel duration.

 ### Case 3: Signal Emitter